Barbayar/dd-trace-shell/README.md

 dd-trace-shell
 ---------------
-First attempt to trace a shell script with Datadog.
+First attempt to trace a shell script with Datadog's go tracer.

 Example
 --------